 Mr. Ronald Tam has served as our co-chief financial officer since August 2020.
 Prior to that, Mr. Tam served as our chief strategy officer from April 2020 to July 2020.
 Mr. Tam has over 15 years of experience in driving and executing corporate strategy, strategic investments, mergers and acquisitions and capital markets transactions.
 Prior to joining our company, Mr. Tam served as the chief financial officer of Chong Sing Holdings FinTech Group Limited, a Hong Kong-listed fintech group, from 2016 to 2019, and Vice President of Corporate Finance from 2014 to 2016.
 Prior to that, Mr. Tam was an executive director and head of general industries investment banking for Greater China at Daiwa Capital Markets Hong Kong Limited from 2011 to 2013.
 Mr. Tam was a director at Crosby Capital Partners with a focus on private equity and special situations investments from 2010 to 2011.
 Mr. Tam commenced his career in investment banking at Goldman Sachs (Asia) L.L.C. in Hong Kong from 2002 to 2008 in its Equity Capital Markets and Corporate Finance groups, and advised corporate clients and financial sponsors on equity, equity-linked and M&A transactions across industries in Asia.
-Mr. Tam graduated magna cum laude with a Bachelor of Arts degree in Economics and Computer Science from Yale University in 2002, and is currently a Finance EMBA candidate at Tsinghua PBC School of Finance.
+Mr. Tam graduated magna cum laude with a bachelor of arts degree in economics and computer science from Yale University in 2002, and obtained Finance EMBA from Tsinghua PBC School of Finance in 2023.

 Mr. Minghan Xiao has served as our co-chief financial officer since November 2016.
 Prior to joining our company, Mr. Xiao worked in his capacity as chief financial officer, senior accountant or secretary of board of directors in several companies from October 2007 to May 2016.
 Mr. Xiao worked in his capacity as assistant manager for Klynveld Peat Marwick Goerdeler from November 2006 to August 2007, and as senior accountant for Deloitte Touche Tohmatsu Limited from December 2004 to October 2006.
 Prior to that, Mr. Xiao worked for five years in a PRC accounting firm.
-Mr. Xiao obtained his Bachelor's degree in Logic from the Department of Philosophy, Peking University in 1995, and his Master's degree in Logic from the Department of Philosophy, Sun Yat-sen University in 1998.
+Mr. Xiao obtained his bachelor's degree in logic from the Department of Philosophy, Peking University in 1995, and his master's degree in logic from the Department of Philosophy, Sun Yat-sen University in 1998.